 All qualified disclaimers must satisfy a few formalities listed under Section 2518.
 If any of those requirements are not met, the disclaimer will be nonqualified, with tax consequences for the disclaimant.
 A nonqualified disclaimer is treated as a release of the interest.

 A release is a relinquishment of an existing interest.
 A release is essentially the same as making a gift of the released interest to the remaindermen and will, therefore, have the burden of complying with the gifting rules (such as filing a gift tax return, depending on the value of the released interest).
 However, because of the increased federal lifetime exemption, using releases to remove interests in one’s estate may be ideal, especially for individuals who used much of their lifetime exemption prior to the TCJA.
 In states with their own estate tax but no gift tax, a release could remove interests from a client’s estate for state estate tax purposes with little tax consequences for the releasor.

 With the increased transfer tax exemption under the TCJA, disclaimers and releases can be great tools for estate planning purposes.
 However, it is important to assess in a case by case scenario which option is more beneficial to you and, due to federal and state requirements, if that option is even possible.
 Traps may be encountered when engaging in such planning, so it is important to be aware of your goals and how to make the laws and planning techniques work to your advantage.

-For more details or questions regarding estate planning using transfer tax disclaimers and releases, please contact your Withum Tax Advisor or fill out the form below and we’ll respond to you shortly.
+For more details or questions regarding estate planning using transfer tax disclaimers and releases, please contact your Withum Tax Advisor or fill out the form below.